martinedb/water_budget_predictions/README.md

 **File:** `evapotranspiration_and_precipitation estimates.py`

 **Purpose:**
 Generates separate long-term forecasts for evapotranspiration (ET) and precipitation using Prophet.

+Evapotranspiration represents water lost from the wetland surface and vegetation, a key factor in the water balance.
+Precipitation includes both rainfall and snowmelt contributions.

 **Input Data:**

 - Excel file: `Input Data for Water Budget Predictions.xlsm`
 - Sheet name: 'ET_and_Precip'
 - Required columns: